31 Aug IPEDS Definitive Guide for Senior Leaders: 2023-24

-The IPEDS 2021-22 Definitive Guide has been developed by IEHE’s own IPEDS expert – Kristina Powers – who has served as a national IPEDS Educator for over a decade.
-In this role, Kristina delivers IPEDS workshops across the country and online, and develops new curricula in cooperation with IPEDS and the Association for Institutional Research.
+The IPEDS 2023-24 Definitive Guide has been developed by IEHE’s own IPEDS expert – Kristina ‘KP’ Powers – who has served as a national IPEDS Educator for 15 years.
+In this role, KP delivers IPEDS workshops across the country and online and develops new curricula in cooperation with IPEDS and the Association for Institutional Research.

-This section of the IPEDS 2021-22 Definitive Guide will give you a brief overview of IPEDS and what it does.
+This section of the IPEDS 2023-24 Definitive Guide will give you a brief overview of IPEDS.

 WHAT IS IPEDS?
 WHAT DOES IT STAND FOR?